terotests/_channels/README.md

         list = r.pop();
     }

+    // The state of the server - what should be the "last_update" ?
+    me._serverState = {
+        data :          dataTest,                       // The channel data object set here version :       me._model._settings.version,    // the version of the channel model last_update :   [0, dataTest.getJournalLine()],             // the range of last commands sent to the client _done :         {}              // hash of handled packet ID's
+    };

     var data = dataTest.getData();
     if(data.__acl) {
         me._acl = nfs4_acl( data.__acl );
     }

     me._tManager = _channelTransaction(channelId + fileSystem.id(), dataTest);

+    // The channel policy might replace the transaction manager... me._policy = _chPolicy();

+    me._updateLoop(); // start the update loop

     // And, here it is finally then... me._chData = dataTest;